Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 This trek is relatively easy compared to other high altitude treks in Nepal.
 However, the steep climb up the stone staircase (3,381 steps) from Tikhedhunga to Ghorepani can be quite tiring.

-The altitude gain is not too severe to cause acclimatization problems.
+The elevation gain is not too severe to cause acclimatization problems.
 However, walking for long hours during cold days can be difficult, so we recommend taking frequent breaks.
 By doing so, you can avoid any problems and complete the trek.

 Physical Fitness and Experience